K-Winkles/kianasworld/content/root/crusaderkings/characters/liudolfinger/liudolf.md

 +++
 author = "Kiana Alessandra"
-title = "Kaiser Liudolf Liudolfinger" date = "2020-07-08"
-description = "The second Kaiser of the Holy Roman Empire" tags = [
+title = "Kaiser Liudolf 'The Just' Liudolfinger" date = "2020-07-08" description = "The second Kaiser of the Holy Roman Empire" tags = [